Frequently Asked Questions

 - Every InLight PLT therapy pad provides a polychromatic light application.

-- In Light Medical’s proprietary Progressive Multi-Pulse™ Technology is unique in the industry, delivering the absolute best polychromatic therapeutic advantage.
+- In Light Medical’s proprietary Progressive Multi-Pulse™ Technology is unique in the industry.

 FAQs: Warranty and Repair Information